Nitroblast009/ICS4U-Culminating-Portfolio/readme.md

 | Heap Sort      | O(n * log(n))           | O(1)                     |
 | Shell Sort     | O((n * log(n))^2)       | O(1)                     |

 Looking in terms of just complexities, it seems that quick, merge, and heap sort are the fastest compared to the rest.
 However, after running my own experiments and doing research, I have come to know that quick sort is fastest for smaller or medium-sized arrays, merge sort is fastest for larger arrays and linked lists, and heap sort is the slowest overall due to the amount of extra computations it needs to do even with the same time complexity as the others.
-Despite that, when focusing on space complexity, heap sort shines the most due to it being an in-place sorting algorithm and being more time efficient compared to bubble, insertion, or shell sort.
+Despite that, when focusing on space complexity, heap sort shines the most due to it being an in-place sorting algorithm requiring a constant amount of space (if done iteratively) and being more time efficient compared to bubble, insertion, and shell sort.

 ### Searching Algorithms

-Searching algorithms have a variety of use cases, not only for arrays but other data types as well such as in linked lists.
-However, one of the most common uses of searching algorithms is to find a specific value in a numeric array, which will be the goal of the following code examples...
+Searching algorithms have a variety of use cases, not only for arrays but other data structures as well such as linked lists and dynamic vectors.
+However, one of the most common uses of searching algorithms is to find a specific value in a numeric array, which will be the purpose of the following code examples...

 #### Linear Search